KumarDheeraj01/Credit-card-default-prediction/README.md

 SMOTE Oversampling:

 In the initial model fitting, we start by using all models’ default parameters.
 To compensate for the rare classes in the imbalance dataset, we use SMOTE(Synthetic Minority Over-Sampling Technique) method to oversample the minority class and ensure the sampling is not biased.
 What this technique does under the hood is simply duplicateexamples from the minority class in the training dataset before fitting a model. after SMOTE sampling, the dataset has an equal size of 0s and 1s.
 To verify if SMOTE improves models’ performance, all 3 models are trained with SMOTE and without SMOTE.
 The below table shows the ROC_ AUC scores on training data 9 improved significantly with all models after oversampling with SMOTE.
 This proves SMOTE is an effective method in sampling imbalanced datasets.
 Models Training AUC Without SMOTE Training AUC With SMOTE Logistic Regression 0.726 0.797 Random Forest 0.764 0.916 XGBoost 0.762 0.899 Table 1: Model ROC_AUC score on training data with default parameters.

-Conclusion: In our dataset, We used many algorithm like Logistic Regression,Support vector classsifier,decision tree classifier,XGBoost Classifier,Random Forest Classifier.Random Forest was the best performing algorithm as shown below
+**Conclusion**: In our dataset, We used many algorithm like Logistic Regression,Support vector classsifier,decision tree classifier,XGBoost Classifier,Random Forest Classifier.Random Forest was the best performing algorithm as shown below
 Random Forest Classifier has the best value of accuracy score of 84% Random Forest Classifier has the best value of precision score of 84% Random Forest Classifier has the best value of recall score of 83%